In hobby-grade R/C, 1985 was the year when four-wheel-drive buggies hit the mainstream.

 Years later, and thanks to eBay, I meticulously cleaned and restored it – replacing many parts with brand new, original parts found around the world.
 I was pretty fussy, so it ended up basically being a brand new model built from original parts, and done to absolute box art/standard specifications.
 As you can see below…

 One of the most amazing and iconic aspects of the Hotshot is undoubtedly it’s rear suspension system.
-It consists of a metal, oil-filled shock absorber and spring, mounted longitudinally behind the roof of the driver cockpit, and braced with red plastic casings.
+It consists of a metal, oil-filled shock absorber and spring, mounted longitudinally behind the roof of the driver cockpit, and braced with red plastic casings which are further adorned by their own decals.

 The suspension travel of the rear wishbones needed to somehow be translated from vertical/angular movement into longitudinal movement, all due to the crazy/cool position of that shock absorber.
 So Tamiya built a sort of cantilever motion to enable the transfer of movement, plus an anti-roll stabilizer to brace the suspension arms and keep them grounded.